 Get outside + get active: This winter I've been continually challenged by Anna Mae Groves to get outside every day.
 She posts weekly in her Insta stories asking whether her followers have gotten outside, rain or shine, cold or warm weather.
 It is so vitally important both mentally and physically, so I challenge you to get outside this spring!

-Spring whole food cleanse: I like to start this season with a 21-day cleanse, which helps my body recharge as well as prepares me for the season ahead.
+Spring whole food cleanse: I like to start this season with a Seasonal Cleanse, which helps my body recharge as well as prepares me for the season ahead.
 I use seasonal produce for a completely plant-based, whole food menu so that you can transform from the inside out.

 Spring fruits and vegetables